TBlauwe/cpp_lib_starter/README.md

 ### CCache

 By default and when configured as the main project, if **[CCache](https://ccache.dev/)** is installed, it will be activated.
-Otherwise it will be ignored
+Otherwise it will be ignored.

 To install **[CCache](https://ccache.dev/)** on windows, you can use chocolatey (need elevated privileges) like so :